Winwick, Cambridgeshire: History

 The Domesday Book uses a number of units of measure for areas of land that are now unfamiliar terms, such as hides and ploughlands.
 In different parts of the country, these were terms for the area of land that a team of eight oxen could plough in a single season and are equivalent to 120 acre; this was the amount of land that was considered to be sufficient to support a single family.
 By 1086, the hide had become a unit of tax assessment rather than an actual land area; a hide was the amount of land that could be assessed as £1 for tax purposes.
 The survey records that there were fourteen ploughlands at Winwick in 1086.
 In addition to the arable land, there was 23 acre of meadows at Winwick.

 The tax assessment in the Domesday Book was known as geld or danegeld and was a type of land-tax based on the hide or ploughland.
 It was originally a way of collecting a tribute to pay off the Danes when they attacked England, and was only levied when necessary.
 Following the Norman Conquest, the geld was used to raise money for the King and to pay for continental wars; by 1130, the geld was being collected annually.
 Having determined the value of a manor's land and other assets, a tax of so many shillings and pence per pound of value would be levied on the land holder.
 While this was typically two shillings in the pound the amount did vary; for example, in 1084 it was as high as six shillings in the pound.
 For the manors at Winwick the total tax assessed was six geld.

 In 1086 there was no church at Winwick.

 Currently Winwick is within the district of Huntingdonshire however, until 1895 it was in two separate districts, Huntingdonshire and Northamptonshire.
+Moreover, the parish church of All Saints was in Northamptonshire.
 During the 1800s, the village was growing in size as the population reached 431 people in 1851 however, this is considerably larger than the present population of the village at only 202 people.

 Back in 1546, the plague claimed 40 lives between March and April including that of the vicar.